 What level is the course and do I need any particular skills?

-This course is for students with some yoga experience.
-You will need to be able to read and write short sentences, follow verbal instructions, observe and copy physical movements and use spatial awareness within a group.
+This course is suitable for beginners with some yoga experience and also for more experienced students.
+You will need to be able to follow verbal instructions, observe and copy physical movements and use spatial awareness.

 - Do you ever have pains in your chest?